-Residence Halls – All rooms are singles with an en-suite bathroom and a shared kitchenette.
+Residence Halls – All rooms are singles with an en-suite bathroom and a fully-equipped, shared kitchenette.
 The residence hall contains a weight room, laundry facilities, computer lab, study area, and game room.
 IES Abroad provides you with 14 meals per week.
 You'll receive a meal card to use in various university dining halls.
 Placement in the residence hall is limited.
-The commuting time from the Residence Hall to the IES Abroad Salamanca Center is approximately 15 minutes by foot.

 Part of making you feel at home in Salamanca is doing our best to help you feel safe and cared for.
-Whether it is an orientation program that makes you feel prepared, house that is well-located and comfortable, or the field trips that take you places off the beaten path—we’re all about our student services.
+Whether it is an orientation program that makes you feel prepared, house that is well-located and comfortable, or field trips that take you places off the beaten path—we’re all about our student services.
 This is just one of the things we’re known for.

 The program begins with a mandatory orientation that introduces you to the IES Abroad Salamanca staff, your fellow students, and the city of Salamanca.
 Topics such as academics, housing, transportation, and health and safety are covered during this time.

 Additionally, CORE™, IES Abroad’s Comprehensive Orientation & Re-entry Experience, begins during orientation and continues throughout the semester with activities focusing on cultural adjustment, goal achievement, and preparing for the return home.

 Redefine the way you live and learn in Salamanca through our cultural activities, such as: